-- Develop knowledge and understanding of what positive and healthy relationships look like and the skills to form nurturing relationships or all kinds, not just intimate relationships - Enable pupils to recognise unhealthy relationships and abuse and have the knowledge and skills to seek help for themselves or others - Give pupils the knowledge and skills to make informed, healthy decisions about their mental and physical health - Prepare pupils for the opportunities, responsibilities and experiences of adult life - Develop an awareness and understanding of relevant laws, for example, those around consent, sexual violence, rape, drugs, and image-sharing - Develop knowledge and understanding of human sexuality and sexual health, including Sexually Transmitted Infections, sexual orientation, contraception and reasons for delaying sexual activity - Support pupils to develop a positive sense of their own identity, showing respect for themselves and others, and having resilience - Support pupils to keep safe, both online and offline, including assessing the risks and benefits of their actions and recognising that pressures and influences come from a range of sources - Provide pupils with the knowledge and skills to access appropriate support.
+- Develop knowledge and understanding of what positive and healthy relationships look like and the skills to form nurturing relationships or all kinds, not just intimate relationships - Enable pupils to recognise unhealthy relationships and abuse and have the knowledge and skills to seek help for themselves or others - Give pupils the knowledge and skills to make informed, healthy decisions about their mental and physical health - Prepare pupils for the opportunities, responsibilities and experiences of adult life - Develop an awareness and understanding of relevant laws, for example, those around consent, sexual violence, rape, drugs, and image-sharing - Develop knowledge and understanding of human sexuality and sexual health, including Sexually Transmitted Infections, sexual orientation, contraception and reasons for delaying sexual activity. - Support pupils to develop a positive sense of their own identity, showing respect for themselves and others, and having resilience - Support pupils to keep safe, both online and offline, including assessing the risks and benefits of their actions and recognising that pressures and influences come from a range of sources - Provide pupils with the knowledge and skills to access appropriate support. - Provide, support and empower students with the confidence to report any dangers or incidents that take place which might put themselves or others in harm.

 The RSHE programme is based on the needs of pupils in the school; a consultation with Student Council has been carried out and some modifications have been made to the RSHE mapping documents to ensure learning outcomes are appropriate to their age, ability and level of maturity.
 We will also be surveying pupils termly to assess areas that pupils may need to cover in more detail or particular areas that pupils feel are pertinent to our community.
-RSHE will be firmly embedded within our broader curriculum areas, including Science, PE, and IT.
-In addition, a more focused content will be delivered, through PSHE days, a structured tutor-time scheme of work for each year group and weekly assemblies.
+RSHE is now firmly embedded within our broader curriculum areas, including Science, PE, and IT.
+In addition, a more focused content is delivered through PSHE days, a structured tutor-time scheme of work for each year group and weekly assemblies.